fsprojects/fantomas/Usage.md

 ### Using the command line tool
 ---

 Two required parameters for the tool are input and output path.
 The output path is prompted by `--out` e.g.

 	Fantomas.Cmd.exe ../../../../tests/stackexchange/array.fs
 		--out ../../../../tests/stackexchange_output/array.fs

 Both paths have to be files or folders at the same time.
 If they are folders, the structure of input folder will be reflected in the output one.
-The tool will explore the input folder recursively if you set `--recurse` option (see next section).
+The tool will explore the input folder recursively if you set `--recurse` option (see [Options section](#options)).

 #### Options
  - `--recurse`: traverse the input folder recursively (if it is really a folder) to get all F# source files.
  - `--force`: force writing original contents to output files.
 This is helpful if the tool fails on some unknown F# constructs.

 #### Preferences
  - `--indent <number>`: `number` has to be between 1 and 10.
-This preference set the indentation (default = 4).
+This preference sets the indentation (default = 4).
 The common values are 2 and 4.
 The same indentation is ensured to be consistent in a source file.
-To illustrate, here is a code fragment with `--indent 2` preference:
+To illustrate, here is a code fragment with `--indent 2`:

 	```fsharp
 	let inline selectRandom(f : _[]) =